mkrdip/related-posts-widget/readme.txt

 == Screenshots ==

-1. The widget configuration dialog.
+1. Option to exclude categories (and terms) and filter by popular posts (by comment count).
-2. Option to exclude categories (and terms) and filter by popular posts (by comment count).
+2. Front end of the widget using a default WordPress Theme.
-3. Front end of the widget using a default WordPress Theme.
+3. Option 'Separate categories' (If more than one assigned) will separate and link to all assigned categories.
-4. Option 'Separate categories (If more than one assigned)' will show, separate and link to all assigned categories.
+4. The widget configuration dialog.

 == Changelog ==